 Don’t let the scale or the way your jeans fit have so much power over your happiness.
 Instead of feeling guilty for eating that cookie or indulging in a pasta dinner, give yourself some grace.
 Having a poor relationship with food will only lead you down a path of constant struggle.
 Let go of the idea that you need to be a certain size or weigh a certain number to be happy.
 Instead, focus your mentality on how you want to feel.
 Do you feel healthy and strong?
 Are you fueling your body with the nutrition it needs to support you?
 Those are thoughts that will not only create a positive relationship with food, but will allow you to take back the power of feeling happy.

 It’s only natural for our weight to fluctuate and for our bodies to change.
 It’s completely unrealistic to expect your body to stay the same throughout your entire adult life, and thinking otherwise is a misconception that will lead to disappointment.
+We all have insecurities (yes, even models) and nobody’s body is exactly the same.
 If we focus our attention on all the wonderful things our bodies can do for us and to be grateful for them, then we’ll be less likely to pick them apart.

 Reconnect with your body